davidvonthenen/proposals/2017_CLOUDNATIVE_KUBECON/Comparison.md

 A Comparison of Monitoring, Instrumentation and Tracing Stacks

 **Please provide your abstract:**
 This session will focus on providing a compare and contrast between 2 variations of a monitoring and tracing stack.
-We will focus how substituting Zipkin with Jaeger and OpenTracing with Prometheus provides different benefits and capabilities.
+We will focus how substituting Zipkin with Jaeger combined with OpenTracing and Prometheus provides different benefits and capabilities.
 Additionally, for those looking to make the leap from your existing Zipkin deployments to a Jaeger based one, we will discuss what migration options are available.

 **Experience Level:**
 Intermediate